 My son let his wife have sole guardianship of my granddaughter, and my granddaughter's mother has been very difficult to deal with.
 She got the order through Provincial Court.

-There are options for relatives who want to maintain a relationship with a child.
-These options include family justice counsellors, mediators, and going to court.
 See our fact sheets Spending time with a child if you're not a guardian: Contact and Children's right to time with grandparents.

 Still got a question?